 Corporate HR Leader with experience leading career development and internship programs

 The Career Simulation Lab was inspired by my mother-in-law, Gail Taylor, who spent her whole adult life teaching, facilitating, and mentoring groups of people.
 One of Gail's projects, Exchange City, is the inspiration for the Career Simulation Lab.
-For Exchange City, fifth grade students interviewed for different jobs, prepared, then spent a day running a simulated city.
-Decades later, people in Kansas City still talk about how much they enjoyed the experience and learned so much from it.
-We want to use this fun, simulation approach to help college students prepare for their careers.
+At Exchange City, fifth grade students interviewed for different jobs, prepared, then spent a day running a child sized city.
+Decades later, people in Kansas City still talk about how much they enjoyed the experience and what they learned.
+We want to use this in-person, simulation approach to help college students prepare for their careers.

 Following the Summer 2026 pilot, we plan to scale the Career Simulation Lab into a sustainable, boutique career development experience.
 Our long term goals include: